Alfonso VI of León and Castile: Isabel

-Alfonso VI's penultimate marriage was in early 1100 to Isabel and "the cause of controversy during centuries has been whether this Isabel was the same person as Zaida or a different individual".
+Alfonso VI's penultimate marriage was in early 1100 to Isabel and "the cause of controversy during centuries has been whether this Isabel was the same person as the Arab Muslim Princess Zaida or a different individual".
 Alfonso and Isabel appear together for the first time on 14 May 1100 although the diploma is considered suspicious, and the second time in that same year at an unspecified date.
 Isabel's last mention in royal diplomas was on 8 and 14 May 1107 and she probably died in the middle of that year.
 She is, according to Salazar y Acha, Zaida, who after her baptism was called Isabel.
 If not identical to Zaida, her origin is uncertain.
 Bishop Pelagius of Oviedo does not refer to her origin nor does he draw any link between mistress Zaida and wife Isabel.
 Lucas de Tuy in the 13th century, based on the epitaph of Isabel, makes her daughter of King Louis of France, who at that time would have to be Louis VI although this seems to be chronologically impossible.
 Reilly considers that she was probably of Burgundian origin, although this does not appear in the documentation.
 Two daughters were born from this union: